 - Place one of the text objects on the other side of the path, and adjust the distance and offset to correspond with the other side.

-- The last button on the property bar allows you to put the text on the other side of the path.
+- A button on the property bar allows you to put the text on the other side of the path.

 - The line or shape used as a path for the text can be hidden by setting the line and fill properties to none.